 Bittersweet Chocolate Day.
-Since I eat and review chocolate, the word bittersweet isn't really part of my lexicon.
-I certainly have purchased chocolate that is labeled bittersweet, but usually I buy chocolate based on its origins, fair-trade and amount of cacao.
+Since I review, eat, and bake chocolate, the word bittersweet isn't really part of my lexicon.
+Although I have purchased chocolate that is labeled bittersweet, I buy chocolate based on its origins, fair-trade, maker, and amount of cacao.
 Bittersweet is just too vague a term for me.

 According to Wikipedia, Bittersweet chocolate